 Full text of the Constitution:

 Sect.
-18 - Provisions to secure protection of law
+6 - Protection of law

 a. shall be presumed to be innocent until he is proved or has pleaded guilty;